Mulc1b3R/world-bank-api-documentation-update/README.md

 26-09-2024
 --------------------------------------------------------------------------------------------------
 This repository contains the developer documentation for the wb-api-developer-docs in fully working order.
-The 'http://' urlstrings within the <a href> tags have been replaced by 'https://' making all the hypertext links now fully clickable.
+The 'http://' urlstrings within the 'a href' tags have been replaced by 'https://' making all the hypertext links now fully clickable.
 The modification of the .htm files was performed programmatically using the python scripts found within this repo.